hltcoe/HC4/README.md

 Multiprocessing during download results in arbitrary ordering of the documents in the saved `.jsonl` files.
 To support full reproducibility, we provide script to postprocess the file to match the document order specified in the document id files.
 `fix_document_order.py` changes the ordering of the documents, validates the document hashs, and verifies all and only specified documents are in the result file.
+The unsorted file will be renamed as `hc4_docs.jsonl.bak`.
+You could delete the file manually.
 Following is a sample command.

 ```bash
 python fix_document_order.py --hc4_file ./data/rus/hc4_docs.jsonl \